Jake Hill (racing driver): British Touring Car Championship

-Into 2021 MB Motorsport joined forces with Motorbase Performance, and Hill on board the new-for-2020 Ford Focus ST With Mountune Power.
-A superb start to the year saw him score three third place finishes in the opening event at Thruxton - the highlight being a superb drive on slicks on a damp circuit to take the lead, only to lose out late on when the rain fell harder.
-Hill left Thruxton as the BTCC Championship points leader.
+In 2021, MB Motorsport joined forces with Motorbase Performance, and Hill on board for the new 2020 Ford Focus ST With Mountune Power.
+He achieved three third place finishes in the opening event at Thruxton, and left the competition as the BTCC Championship points leader.
+This ended as his best season fifth in points on 295, 11 points from Colin Turkington in second.

-Throughout the season Hill showed strong form - running in the top-5 in points throughout the season, and scoring points in 25 of 30 races, with 20 top-ten results and 9 podium finishes.

-Hill took a dominant win in race two at Croft - the largest winning margin of the year - and repeated this a week later in race three at Silverstone, taking the lead mid-race from Dan Lloyd and winning with fastest lap.

-Entering the final weekend fourth in points and with a mathematical chance of winning the title, a tough weekend ended well with a battling drive to fourth place - and another fastest lap, ending his best-ever season 5th in points on 295 - just 11 points from Turkington in second.

-Hill's peers voted him 4th overall in the MOTORSPORT NEWS season review - and he was again selected as one of only a dozen Elite young drivers for the British Racing Driver's Club's 'Superstars' programme.

-On New Year's Eve 2021 it was announced Hill would join West Surrey Racing as part of MB Motorsport's new venture with Rokit, driving a Hybrid BMW 330e M Sport for the 2022 season.
+On 22 December 2021, it was announced Hill would join West Surrey Racing as part of MB Motorsport's new venture with Rokit, driving a Hybrid BMW 330e M Sport for the 2022 season.

-Hill competing at Snetterton during the 2023 British Touring Car Championship.

-Hill immediately made an impact, taking his maiden BTCC Pole Position in the opening event of 2022 at Donington Park, finishing 3rd before disqualification for failing the ride-height test after sustaining damage.
-However Hill made up for this disappointment by taking victory and a new Lap Record in the final race of the day.
+Hill took his maiden BTCC Pole Position in the opening event of 2022 at Donington Park, finishing third before facing disqualification for failing the ride-height test after sustaining damage.
+Despite this, Hill won and set a new Lap Record in the final race of the day.

-Hill would go on to take two further victories at Knockhill and Silverstone, another Pole Position at Knockhill plus five fastest laps and thirteen podiums, the highest of any driver that season, also winning the Goodyear 'Wingfoot' award as Fastest Qualifier for the season.
-He went into the final round of the year just 5 points of the Championship lead, ending up 3rd overall just one point behind Ash Sutton and thirteen behind Tom Ingram.
+Hill took two further victories at Knockhill and Silverstone.
+He went into the final round of the year just five points of the Championship lead, ending up third overall, one point behind Ashley Sutton and thirteen behind Tom Ingram.